wagnar-woofbrok/ansible-docker-pihole/README.md

 DNS is inherently insecure, as is internet routing generally.
 By default, anyone (ISP, neighbor or otherwise) could sniff traffic and see what servers you're requesting and visiting.
 This provides a great deal of information that can be used to identify the websites you browse, services you use (including doctor/health information, say by checking the websites and seeing it's for this or that provider) and your personal habits and preferences.

 Further, insecure DNS opens the possibility for either transparent-proxies or hijack/mitm attacks to provide malicious responses to DNS requests, potentially routing you to a compromised website with a payload that enables compromising one of your devices or even your router (among other possibilities).
 You should *never* trust insecure DNS, not in the wild west digital days we live in now.
 Block ads, but also approach DNS requests as if they're about trust - who do you really trust to know everything you're doing online?
-With insecure DNS, much of this is wide open to anyone that looks, for whateve reason.
+With insecure DNS, much of this is wide open to anyone that looks, for whatever reason.

 You don't need to have something to hide to want to have privacy, and privacy is a universal human right.